-Welcome to the Mac world.
-Simply put — unlike Windows operating system, Mac OS X does NOT have such Registry.
-Thus there is no registry cleaner on Macs.
-If you find one that claims it does, beware that the program is probably a scam.
+Unlike the Windows operating system, macOS does NOT have or use Registry.
+Therefore, there is no such registry cleaner app for Mac.
+If you find one that claims it does, beware that the app is probably a scam.

-As for apps to keep your Mac clean and fast, you can try MacPaw CleanMyMac — a great disk cleaner utility that automatically detects unnecessary junks, and by removing them, you can free up more disk space and increase your system performance.
+As for the best app to keep your Mac clean and fast, we recommend CleanMyMac — it’s an all-in-one Mac cleaner tool that automatically detects unnecessary files, system junks, and by removing them, you can free up a lot of disk space and increase system performance.

 Windows Registries vs Mac Preference Files